 Dr. Jacques Nor’s laboratory at the University of Michigan developed the UM-HACC-2A cell line from an ACC found in the minor salivary gland at the base of the tongue.
 As published in Dr. Nor’s 2018 Oral Oncology paper, UM-HACC-2A has an STR profile that matches the patient’s DNA, harbors the classic t(6;9) chromosomal rearrangement involving the MYB and NFIB genes, and expresses high levels of MYB protein.
 UM-HACC-2A has also been characterized by whole exome sequencing and RNA sequencing.
 Follow-up work using UM-HACC-2A revealed non-appreciable levels of MYB by western blot analysis (Humtsoe et al., 2022) and moderate MYBL1 transcript levels have been detected by RNAseq (personal communication).
 Further information and culture conditions can be found in the original publication.
 For access to the cell line or genomic datasets, academic researchers may contact Dr. Jacques Nor ([email protected]) or Dr. Kristy Warner ([email protected]).
 Cells will only be shipped from the University of Michigan to outside academic laboratories under an MTA and within the United States at this time.
 Cells can also be purchased from Applied Biological Materials (abm).

-- UFH2 and UFBT (human and murine ACC cell lines (Jiang et al., Oral Oncology, 2019)
+- UFH2 and UFBT (human and murine ACC cell lines, published in Jiang et al., Oral Oncology, 2019)

 Dr. Frederic Kaye’s laboratory at the University of Florida developed the UFH2 cell line from a tumor biopsy taken from a patient with locally recurrent and metastatic parotid gland ACC.
 The UFH2 cell line shares DNA alterations (ATRX and MLL/KTM2A) originally identified in the patient’s tumor, overexpresses MYB protein up until passage 9 (subsequently losing overexpression by passage 34), and forms tumors in mice with solid histology similar to that of the primary tumor.
 Despite losing MYB overexpression over time, late passage UFH2 cells show a similar gene expression signature (as assessed by RNA sequencing) to other ACC tumors.